krsoninikhil/phil-opp-rust-os/notes.md

   trait `MapperAllSizes` with methods to translate addresses and map new one. `MappedPageTable` type implements it.
 So use this to translation and mapping.
+- To create new mapping, create a physical frame containing the physical address, a page containing virtual address that requires mapping and use `Mapper` or `MapperAllSizes` implementation along with appropriate flags (present and writable) and frame allocator to do the mapping.
+- Frame allocator required in above step contains an itertor of usable physical frames which are used by mapper to create intermediate page tables. `MemoryMap`, a list of `MemoryRegion` passed to the entry point by bootloader, can be used to create these frames for Frame allocator.
+- Try mapping a page containing a random address (`0xdeadbeef`) to the VGA buffer physical address (`0xb8000`).
+Now, anything written to `0xdeadbeef` should appear on screen.

 ## Additional Notes on Rust